MetOffice/CDDS/docs/operational_procedure/cmip6.md

 ## Set up the CDDS operational simulation ticket

-:material-ticket: Select `start work` on the _CDDS operational simulation ticket_ (so that the status is `in_progress`) to indicate that work is starting.
+:ticket: Select `start work` on the _CDDS operational simulation ticket_ (so that the status is `in_progress`) to indicate that work is starting.

 ## Activate the CDDS install

 === "MOHC"

     1. Setup the environment to use the central installation of CDDS and its dependencies:
        ```bash
        source ~cdds/bin/setup_env_for_cdds <cdds_version>
        ```
        where `<cdds_version>` is the version of CDDS you wish to use, e.g. `2.5.0`.
 Unless instructed otherwise you should use the most recent version of CDDS available (to ensure that all bugfixes are picked up), and this version should be used in all stages of the package being processed.
 If in doubt contact the CDDS team for advice.

-2. **Ticket**: Record the version of CDDS being used on the _CDDS operational simulation ticket_.
+    2. **Ticket**: Record the version of CDDS being used on the _CDDS operational simulation ticket.

 === "JASMIN"

     1. Setup the environment to use the central installation of CDDS and its dependencies:
        ```bash
        source ~cdds/bin/setup_env_for_cdds <cdds_version>
        ```
        where `<cdds_version>` is the version of CDDS you wish to use, e.g. `2.5.0`.
 Unless instructed otherwise you should use the most recent version of CDDS available (to ensure that all bugfixes are picked up), and this version should be used in all stages of the package being processed.
-If in doubt contact the CDDS team for advice.
+If in doubt contact the CDDS team
+       for advice.

     2. **Ticket**: Record the version of CDDS being used on the _CDDS operational simulation ticket_.

     3. Setup the environment to use the central installation of CDDS and its dependencies:
        ```bash
        source ~cdds/bin/setup_env_for_cdds <cdds_version>
        ```
        where `<cdds_version>` is the version of CDDS you wish to use, e.g. `2.5.0`.
 Unless instructed otherwise you should use the most recent version of CDDS available (to ensure that all bugfixes are picked up), and this version should be used in all stages of the package being processed.
 If in doubt contact the CDDS team for advice.

     4. **Ticket**: Record the version of CDDS being used on the _CDDS operational simulation ticket_.

-Notes:
+!!! note
     * The available version numbers for this script can be found [here](https://code.metoffice.gov.uk/trac/cdds/browser/main/tags), but the above command may lead to unexpected results if you attempt activate versions before `1.1.2`.
     * If you wish to deactivate the CDDS environment then you can use the command `conda deactivate`.

-## Create the request JSON file
+## Create the request configuration file

-Following the retirement of CREM the request JSON file is constructed from information in the `rose-suite.info` files within each suite.
+Following the retirement of CREM the request configuration file is constructed from information in the `rose-suite.info` files within each suite.

 !!! important
     the rose-suite.info file contains incorrect information this will be propagated through CDDS.
 As such it is critically important that the information in these files is correct

-To construct the request JSON file take the following steps
+To construct the request configuration file take the following steps

 1. Set up a working directory
     ```bash